 During the probe phase, neither “Handle matching rows” nor “Handle unmatched probe row” return any data.
 All rows from the probe phase are read, matching rows in the hash table are marked, but no data is returned.

 In the final phase, “Handle matched build row” returns the row from the build input; “Handle matched build row” does nothing.

 As far as currently known, Hash Match does not support a probed version of the left semi join operation.

 Left Anti Semi Join

 The left anti semi join operation runs almost exactly the same as the left semi join: it executes all three phases, does not return any data during the probe phase, and uses the final phase to return rows.
 In this case, it is obviously “Handle unmatched build row” that returns a row and “Handle matched build row” that doesn’t.

 For a right semi join operation, only the build phase and the probe phase are needed.

 Within the probe phase, “Handle matching rows” returns the probe row.
 After that it immediately continues to “Probe: GetNext()”, without looking for and processing additional matching rows in the hash table (shown as a dotted line in the flowchart).
 “Handle unmatched probe row” does nothing in this case.
 The matched marker in the hash table is not used.
-It is unknown whether Microsoft chose to implement extra logic to avoid doing unnecessary work, or whether Microsoft chose to simply run these steps to keep their code simple.
+Based on observed memory usage, I assume that Microsoft actually avoids storing the marker in this case.

 Right Anti Semi Join